miku/hellogolang/README.md

 func (cli *Client) ContainerList ...
 ```

-* required, if a method mutates the compound type
+* required, if a method mutates values
 * even, if it is just a single method, for consistency, all methods should use a pointer receiver

 ----